abvasude/UserPage/index.md

 ### Lower Studies
 I attended elementary, middle, and high school in San Ramon, California where I spent most of my childhood.
 In addition, I also completed courses online at Brigham Young University and Contra Costa Community College to enhance my understanding of Computer Science and Engineering.

-### College
+### University
-*I am currently a sophomore student at the University of Calfornia San Diego where I study Computer Engineering.*
+*I am currently a sophomore student at the University of California San Diego where I study Computer Engineering.*

 This is a tasklist of all of the **core** major courses that an individual studying Computer Engineer must complete and how many classes I have completed.
 More information is provided on the [Computer Engineering Major Requirements Page](https://ece.ucsd.edu/undergraduate/undergraduate-programs/computer-engineering-major).